 pptemp

-pptemp reads temperature samples from the supported I2C temperature sensor and prints them periodically.
+pptemp reads temperature samples from an MCP9808 I2C temperature sensor and prints them periodically.

 For each sample the tool: